kfalia-f/ft_ls/README.md

 # ls

-Custom realization of UNIX utility ls
+Custom realization of UNIX utility ls (for MacOS)

 ## Compile